elieahd/decision-uta-method/README.md

  |   	`-- Criteria				<- java class representing the Criteria model
  |   	`-- Main				<- java class for testing the project
  |   `-- examples             			<- directory containing examples made
- |   	`-- ChoiceTransportation		<- java class representing the LinearProgram solution for the Choice of Transportation exercices
+ |   	`-- ChoiceTransportation		<- java class representing the LP of the Choice of Transportation
  |   	`-- LinearProgramming			<- java class representing a LP example
  |   	`-- Utils				<- java class to generate a list of doubles that have a sum
  |   `-- lib                  			<- directory containing libraries and jar files
  |   `-- objs                 			<- directory containing Java compiled class (*.class)
  |-- docs                     			<- directory containing all of the docs produced
  |   `-- reports              			<- directory containing all of the reports made
- |   `-- images               			<- directory containing all of the images used in the summary-uta document
+ |   `-- images               			<- directory containing all of the images used in this repo
  |   `-- summary-uta.pdf      			<- pdf file explaining the UTA method created in LaTeX
  |   `-- summary-uta.tex      			<- LaTeX file that generated the summary-uta.pdf file
  |-- .gitignore               			<- ignoring file